clobee/clobee-archive.github.io/docs/CTF/THM/crack_the_hash.md

     ?b: every possible byte value, from 0x00 to 0xff
 ```

----

 ### 5. Crack md4

-https://crackstation.net/ revealled the password `Eternity22` (and a type md4)
+https://crackstation.net/ revealed the password `Eternity22` (and a type md4)

 ```bash